jinsuyoo/srcnn/README.md

 ## References

 - [Official Website][1]
-    - I referred to the original Matlab and Caffe code.
+    - We referred to the original Matlab and Caffe code.

 - [tegg89/SRCNN-Tensorflow][2]
-    - I highly followed the structure of this repository.
+    - We highly followed the structure of this repository.

 [intro]: ./figs/1.png
 [results1]: ./figs/2.png